sblunt/orbitize/paper/paper.md

 # Comparison to Similar Packages

 Since the release of `orbitize!` version 1, other open-source packages have been released that have similar goals to `orbitize!`, notably `orvara` and `octofitter`.
-This is a wonderful and welcome development!
+This is a wonderful development, as each package has benefitted from open sharing of knowledge. `orbitize!`, `orvara`, and `octofitter` can do many similar things, but each has unique features and strengths; as an example, `octofitter` is extraordinarily fast, and enables joint astrometry extraction and orbit modeling, while `orbitize!` has unique abilities to fit arbitrary absolute astrometry (i.e. not from Hipparcos or Gaia) and model data using an N-body backend.
+`orvara` analytically marginalizes over parallax assuming a prior informed by Gaia, a significant speed advantage, while `orbitize!` allows different parallax priors to be used.
+We recommend users of each package compare the implementations of the particular features they wish to use.

 Best practices for orbit-fitting, particularly using radial velocities, for which treatment of stellar activity is an active area of research, and absolute astrometry with Gaia and Hipparcos, for which